gbif/hp-argentina/en/about.md

 At the end of the 90's, representatives of the main natural science collections met and gave rise to the **National Network of Biological Collections (RNCB)**.
 Later, in 2002, in the halls of the Argentine Museum of Natural Sciences (MACN), the first meetings were held to participate in GBIF (Global Biodiversity Information Infrastructure), and form the **GBIF Argentine Node**.
 In 2009, the Ministry of Science, Technology and Productive Innovation introduced the **National Biological Data System (SNDB)**, which remained active until the end of 2020.
 Subsequently, the members of the Argentine GBIF node continued their activity , forming the **Argentine Network of Biological Data and Collections**.

 ## Technology
-The **Argentina Biodiversity Portal** is based on the technology developed by GBIF with its [Hosted Portals] program (https://www.gbif.org/es/hosted-portals) with design and content produced by the **RADyCB**.
+The **Argentina Biodiversity Data Portal** is based on the technology developed by GBIF with its [Hosted Portals] program (https://www.gbif.org/es/hosted-portals) with design and content produced by the **RADyCB**.

 ---